Rhode Island Drone Laws

 Recent Enforcement Actions & News

 enforcementChristopher Jones of Cranston was arrested and charged with felony video voyeurism under R.I.
-Gen. Laws 11-64-2 after using a drone to spy on a female neighbor through her bathroom window at night.
-Investigators recovered drone footage showing multiple recorded incidents.
+Gen. Laws § 11-64-2 for using a drone to record a female neighbor through her bathroom window at approximately 11 PM.
+The victim heard the drone buzzing and called 911.
+Investigators recovered drone footage showing Jones had recorded the woman multiple times while she was naked.
 Jones, a previously convicted sex offender, was released on $15,000 bail and arraigned in Kent County Court.
-This case marked Rhode Island's first widely publicized drone voyeurism prosecution and demonstrated the state's use of general video voyeurism statute for drone privacy enforcement.
+This was Rhode Island's first widely publicized drone-based voyeurism prosecution, demonstrating that the state's general video voyeurism statute is the primary enforcement tool for drone privacy violations.

 University & College Drone Policies